malindakpt/FEChallenge/README.md

 - Any state management frameworks are not used for this, since state can be handle by the component state itself.

 ## Future Optimizations
-Optimize the `handleChildrenSelectionChange` logic at the `LeafNode.tsx` to minimize the re-render attempts.
+Optimize the re-render cycles by using memoized components

 ## Available Scripts
 In the project directory, you can run: